12dlabs/stories/fairy-tales/iron-john/README.md

-THERE was once on a time a King who had a great forest near his palace, full of all kinds of wild animals.
+There was once on a time a King who had a great forest near his palace, full of all kinds of wild animals.
 One day he sent out a huntsman to shoot him a roe, but he did not come back.
 "Perhaps some accident has befallen him," said the King, and the next day he sent out two more huntsmen who